PROJECT: Highmark Digital Insurance Form Experience

 Project Background

-During the transition to the redesigned health insurance member portal, we adapted the coordination of the benefits paper form to the digital space, improving the filling process and enhancing the experience for our members.
+During the transition to the redesigned health insurance member portal, we adapted the coordination of the benefits paper form to the digital space, improving the filling process, and streamlining the experience for our members.

 When members fill out this form, the insurer can coordinate cost-sharing responsibilities with other insurance policies they may have, ultimately leading to better overall financial outcomes for members after they receive care.